conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

 -----

 To set up a local recipes index repository to share your own recipes, you need to organize your recipes in a folder structure that mimics that of `conan-center-index`.
-To start you can use the `local_recipes_index` template for the `conan new` command.
-For demonstration purposes, let's create a `local-recipes-index` repository for a hypothetical `hello` library, with a license incompatible with Conan Center, using the `local_recipes_index` template for the `conan new` command:
+To get started, you can use the `local_recipes_index` template for the `conan new` command.
+For demonstration purposes, let's create a `local-recipes-index` repository for a hypothetical `hello` library, with a license incompatible with Conan Center, using the `local_recipes_index` template for the :command:`conan new` command:

 .. code-block:: bash